Global Learning Community

 Being part of the GLC automatically places you in a global classroom section of your first-year business courses: BUSN 101 and BUSN 102.
 In the global classroom, you will enjoy a smaller class size and engage in a virtual classroom experience.
 Professors Dana D'Angelo and Jodi Cataline lead LeBow’s global classroom experience which allows students to have an international and intercultural experience without ever leaving campus.

-Course instructors allow students to utilize class time to Skype with their group members from Leeds.
+Course instructors allow students to utilize class time to Skype with their group members from the other universities.
 Students are also given time to get to know their international peers, determine strengths and divide work accordingly.
 Each of the professors provide guidance throughout, offering suggestions and asking questions of group members as they generate ideas and plan their pitches.

 Note: LeBow students accepted into the Pennoni Honors College are automatically enrolled in the global classroom.
 However, other students interested in honors status may still apply to the GLC with the Global Classroom and consider applying separately to Pennoni during its next application phase in winter term.